kmzbrnoI/station-datasheets/README.md

 Just open any `xml` file in xsl-compatible browser.
-Remember: `xml` files must be served with `Content-Type: "application/xml"` header, otherwise most of the broesers will not render the `xml` properly.
+Remember: `xml` files must be served with `Content-Type: "application/xml"` header, otherwise most of the browsers will not render the `xml` properly.
 This is usually not possible via local `file://...` url, so you may need proper http server.

 ## How to edit datasheets